Cerebras/csl-examples/tutorials/06-routes-and-wavelet-data/README.rst

 Given the task and color association and the above route, when a wavelet of color ``main_color`` arrives at the router, it is forwarded to the CE, which then activates ``main_task``.
-The wavelet's payload field is received in the argument to the the task, and the code uses the wavelet data to update a global variable.
+The wavelet's payload field is received in the argument to the task, and the code uses the wavelet data to update a global variable.